bluebbberry/FediAI/README.md

 ```
 {"tasks": ["sentiment_analysis"], "value": "Ceci est mon texte à traduire", "options": {}, "status": "partial"} #AITask
 ```

+### 3.5 Bot Routing

+Bots can of course also post the status to another hashtag, which is specific to the task (for example a special translation-hashtag, where only translation-tasks listen to).

+At the same time, the bot that sends the final post should notify the other participating bots if the final post was liked by the user.

 ## 4. Extensibility
 The protocol is designed to be extensible: